-To take account of these more complex circulations, we do not only base our investigations on mean fields, but unlike other studies also apply quasi-instantaneous ones.
-This does not only hold for the usage of the wind vectors and humidity values applied, but also for the definition of the ASC/DESC mask.
+[16] To take into account these more complex circulations, we not only base our investigations on mean fields but, unlike other studies, we also apply quasi-instantaneous ones.
+This holds not only for the usage of the wind vectors and humidity values applied but also for the definition of the ASC and DESC masks.

-To estimate ASC and DESC, we vertically averaged vertical wind (ω) over each grid cell.
-When averaging, ω_l at each vertical level was weighted by the level's pressure depth.
-Grid cells with upward total ω are recorded as ASC, regions with downward total ω as DESC.
-We used two different ASC/DESC masks, one based on monthly mean values

-MATTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROXIC9 for ω (ASC_m), resulting in 240 different masks (20×12 , one per month), and another one based on instantaneous ω (ASC_i), resulting in 29220 masks (one for each time step).
+[17] To estimate ASC and DESC, we vertically averaged vertical wind (ω) over each grid cell.
+When averaging, ω at each vertical level was weighted by the level's pressure depth.
+Grid cells with upward total ω are recorded as ASC; regions with downward total ω are recorded as DESC.
+We used two different ASC and DESC masks, one based on monthly mean values for ω (ASC{m}), resulting in 240 different masks (20 × 12, one per month) and another one based on instantaneous ω (ASC{i}), resulting in 29,220 masks (one for each time step).
 Using instantaneous ω enables us to investigate the moisture budget of highly dynamical regimes rather than fixed geographic regions.

-Examples for both ways of defining ASC and DESC are presented in Figure 1.
-The two examples derived from the monthly means (Figs. 1(a),1(c)) closely resemble the uniform pattern of the Hadley Cell, with upward wind motion at the ITCZ and downward wind motions north and south.
-The ITCZ is located a bit north/south following to the respective zenith of the sun.
+[18] Examples of both ways of defining ASC and DESC are presented in Figure 1.
+The two examples derived from the monthly means (Figures 1a and 1c) closely resemble the uniform pattern of the Hadley Cell, with upward wind motion at the ITCZ and downward wind motions north and south.
+The ITCZ is located a bit north/south following the respective zenith of the Sun.

-In the instantaneous masks for ASC/DESC the situation appears more complicated: unlike in the mean fields, several individual cells of ASC_i are irregularly distributed all over the area.
+[19] In the instantaneous masks for ASC and DESC, the situation appears more complicated: unlike in the mean fields, several individual cells of ASC_i are irregularly distributed all over the area.
 There is a low resemblance between instantaneous ASC_i and mean ASC_m masks, which may have implications when calculating the moisture transports.
-For instance, the instantaneous ASC_i cover large regions which on average would belong to DESC, and vice versa.
-While the locations of ASC_m are relatively constant over the year (denoted by thick colours in Figure 1(e)), thinner colours in Figure 1(f) indicate the high variablity of ASC_i .
+For instance, the instantaneous ASC_i masks cover large regions which on average would belong to DESC and vice versa.
+While the locations of ASC_m are relatively constant over the year (denoted by thick colors in Figure 1e), the thinner colors in Figure 1f indicate the high variability of ASC_i.
 Only a few regions in the subtropical oceans belong to $DESC_i$ more that 80% of the time.
-Note, that we will use the terms ASC and DESC for all regions of rising and sinking air in both the mean and in the instantaneous fields, although ASC and DESC is usually used for only two centers of the tropical circulation.
+Note that we will use the terms ASC and DESC for all regions of rising and sinking air in both the mean and the instantaneous fields, although ASC and DESC are usually used for only two centers of the tropical circulation.